AkMebo/Healthcare-Business-Intelligence-Analysis/README.md

 ### Project Overview

 This project will provide insights on the operations of a healthcare facility and also tacle different emerging issues facing healthcare facilities when it comes to resource allocation.
-The analysis of the healthcare business is crucial to enable continuous provision of not only good healthcare services but also affordable and reliable healthcare services.Therefore, it's important for healthcare companies to strategies and conduct proper resource planning using data to ensure they are working optimally.
+The analysis of the healthcare business is crucial to enable continuous provision of not only good healthcare services but also affordable and reliable healthcare services.
+Therefore, it's important for healthcare companies to strategize and conduct proper resource planning using data to ensure they are working optimally.

 ### Data Prerequisites